 Sean Godwin, a post-doctoral fellow at Simon Fraser University and signatory to the letter, told SeafoodSource the report’s subject matter – specifically the transmission of sea lice from farmed salmon to wild fish populations – is acknowledged broadly by scientists.

 “The question the DFO asked in this report has already been answered the world over.
-It's not something that is really even contested by industry scientists, by people within the salmon industry” he said.
+It's not something that is really even contested by industry scientists [or] by people within the salmon industry,” he said.
 “There's more than 30 peer-reviewed publications on that in B.C., and many, many more elsewhere in the world.”

-Godwin added that the newest study is part …
+Godwin said the newest study is part of a trend regarding the subject.

 Photo courtesy of NatureDiver/Shutterstock